arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Ex1Task1" />
 #### Task 1: Enabling Web Server role####

-1. Go to the **Virtual Machines** page within the Windows Azure Management portal and select the Virtual Machine you created by following the _Provisioning a Windows Azure Virtual Machine_ HOL.
+1. Go to the **Virtual Machines** page within the Microsoft Azure Management portal and select the Virtual Machine you created by following the _Provisioning a Microsoft Azure Virtual Machine_ HOL.

 	![Virtual Machine Created](Images/virtual-machine-created.png?raw=true "Virtual Machine Selected")